BharathVishal/Random-Password-Generator-Kotlin-Multiplatform/README.md

 &nbsp;
 ### Project Structure:
+This is a Kotlin Multiplatform project targeting Android, iOS, Desktop and Web.
+/composeApp is for code that will be shared across your Compose Multiplatform applications.
+It contains several subfolders: commonMain is for code that’s common for all targets.
+Other folders are for Kotlin code that will be compiled for only the platform indicated in the folder name.

 &nbsp;
 ### Usage:
 1. Open project and sync gradle.
 2. Modify the code to suit your needs.
 3. Watch out for more features.

+#### Build and run
+Check out the repository, navigate to the project folder, and use the following commands:

+##### Run Web version via Gradle Run Configurations
+wasmJsBrowserRun -t --quiet

+##### Run Desktop version via Gradle
+composeApp:desktopRun

 &nbsp;
 ### Features :